Bort-Millipede/GPU-Cracking-Rig-Builder/README.md

 	3. ```cd GPU-Cracking-Rig-Builder```
 	4. ```chmod +x *.sh```
 2. Execute Stage 1 (gpucrack-stage1.sh) as root (or with sudo) and reboot.
 3. Execute Stage 2 (gpucrack-stage2.sh) as root (or with sudo).
-If instructed at the end of execution, reboot and re-execute Stage 2 as root.
+If instructed at the end of execution, reboot and re-execute Stage 2 as root (or with sudo).
 4. Execute Stage 3 (gpucrack-stage3.sh) as root (or with sudo).
 5. (Recommended) Run test suites of both hashcat and john (will likely take a long time to complete!):
 	1. ```hashcat --benchmark```